 D&C 42:88

-. . . if ... thy brother hath aught against thee—
+. . . if ... thy brother hath aught against thee—And to the disciples in Judea he said:

 Go thy way unto thy brother, and first be reconciled to thy brother, and then come unto me with full purpose of heart, and I will receive you